How It Works

 Document Library

-View all the documents for your Oranisation in the Library
+View all the documents for your Organisation in the Library

 4. Cycles

-A Cycle is a fixed time period during which focused and uninterrupted work is done on several packaged packages.
+A Cycle is a fixed time period during which focused and uninterrupted work is done on several selected pitches.
 Usually 6 weeks with a 2 week cool down.
-The packages your team will be working on in each cycle are selected at the Betting Table.
+The pitches your team will be working on in each cycle are selected at the Betting Table.

 1